The Grim Adventures of Billy & Mandy: Production history

 Originally part of Grim & Evil, Billy & Mandy served as the main show.
 In each episode, an Evil Con Carne short was put between two Grim shorts.
-An original Evil Con Carne short was produced in 2000 after Meet the Reaper, but Cartoon Network wanted to combine the series, to have a "B cartoon" as a middle segment (similar to the Dial M For Monkey and The Justice Friends shorts in Dexter's Laboratory, or the I Am Weasel segment on Cow and Chicken).
-On occasion, it was the other way around, with two Evil shorts and one Grim short.
+An original Evil Con Carne short was produced in 2000 after Meet the Reaper, but Cartoon Network wanted to combine the series, to have a "B cartoon" as a middle segment.
 The series premiered on August 24, 2001, during the Cartoon Cartoon Fridays Big Pick Weekend.

-Another batch of 13 half-hour episodes were produced for Grim & Evil, but on June 13, 2003, the network separated the two segments and gave each their own half-hour program.
-The split came as a result of Cartoon Network wanting to move away from the old 7 minute segment format, and focus on two 11 minute segments per half hour instead.
-After both series aired their respective new seasons, the network gave Atoms a decision to continue one series, while the other would be dropped from production.
+Another 13 half-hour episode order was produced for Grim & Evil.
+On June 13, 2003, the network separated the two segments and gave each their own half-hour program.
+The split came as a result of Cartoon Network wanting to move away from three 7-minute segments and focus on two 11-minute segments instead.
+After both series aired their respective new seasons, the network gave Atoms a decision to continue one series and drop the other from production.
 Atoms opted to continue Billy & Mandy and accepted the network's decision, as he considered running both shows stressful.

 Evil Con Carne characters occasionally appear on The Grim Adventures of Billy & Mandy.
-General Skarr was introduced into the show as a recurring character beginning in Season 2's "Skarred for Life", where he became Billy's new next-door neighbor.
-In "Company Halt", the ninth episode of the final season which also functions as the true series finale for Evil Con Carne, Ghastly, Hector, Boskov, and Stomach restart their evil organization and convince Skarr to rejoin them, but their plans are ultimately foiled by Billy and Mandy, and Skarr goes back to living his life as a normal person.
+General Skarr was introduced as a recurring character in season 2, where he became Billy's new next-door neighbor.
+Another episode shows Ghastly, Hector, Boskov, and Stomach restarting their evil organization and convincing Skarr to rejoin them.

-On March 20, 2022, Craig McCracken revealed that years ago on Cartoon Network there were plans for a spinoff series titled Cheeseburger featuring Fred Fredburger and Cheese from Foster's Home for Imaginary Friends, but the idea never gained traction.

-Atoms confirmed in 2021 that the three main characters of the show are on the autism spectrum, having been diagnosed with Asperger syndrome late in life.
-He likened Mandy to "the cold, rational way [he] learned to view the world in order to survive", Billy to "the fun and joyous inner-world where [Atoms likes] to spend [his] time" and Grim to "the moral mediator between the two."
+Atoms, who had been diagnosed with Asperger syndrome in adulthood, stated that the series' three main characters harken to the autism spectrum.
+He compared Mandy to "the cold, rational way [he] learned to view the world in order to survive", Billy to "the fun and joyous inner-world where [he] likes to spend [his] time" and Grim as "the moral mediator between the two."

+On March 20, 2022, Craig McCracken revealed that years ago Cartoon Network had plans for a spinoff series titled Cheeseburger featuring Fred Fredburger and Cheese from Foster's Home for Imaginary Friends, but the idea never gained traction.

+Grim, Billy, and Mandy appeared in the Jellystone! special Crisis on Infinite Mirths, with Eagles, Horvitz and DeLisle all reprising their roles.

 Reception

-Common Sense Media gave the show a 3/5 star rating and stated that it has "goofy punchlines and obscure cultural references" and recommends the viewer age be at least 8 years old.
+Common Sense Media gave the show a 3/5 star rating and stated that it has "goofy punchlines and obscure cultural references" and recommends the viewer age be at least 9 years old.
+Entertainment Weekly ranked The Grim Adventures of Billy & Mandy number nine on its list of "10 Best Cartoon Network Shows" in 2012.